Like a Rock: Content

 Cash Box said of "It's You" that "This mid-tempo ballad has a mellow country inflection with the customary Seger rock edge."
 Billboard called it a "subdued mid-tempo song" that "fairly begs for a country cover."

 Cash Box called "Miami" a "more relaxed, meldodic outing."
-Billboard called it a "wistful boogie [that] contemplates the immigrant's dilemma."
+Billboard called it a "wistful boogie that contemplates the immigrant's dilemma."

-This is the first studio album credited to "Bob Seger & the Silver Bullet Band" that doesn't feature the Muscle Shoals Rhythm Section replacing the Silver Bullet Band on any tracks.
+This is the first studio album credited to "Bob Seger & the Silver Bullet Band" that does not feature the Muscle Shoals Rhythm Section replacing the Silver Bullet Band on any tracks.

 History

 The album was originally going to be named American Storm after the first track and was going to be released in December 1985, but it was delayed and the name was changed.

 Track listing

 Personnel

 As listed in the liner notes.